 Every sugar molecule needs a potassium molecule, but they aren't adding potassium to everything we eat, are they?

 Physical fitness is an important piece of the puzzle as well.
-Exercise- periodic, short bursts of intense exercise if you can handle it, especially!- keeps your levels of Insulin-Like Growth Hormone healthy.
+Exercise- periodic, short bursts of intense exercise if you can especially handle it!
+This keeps your levels of Insulin-Like Growth Hormone healthy.